temporalio/proposals/all-sdk/autotuning.md

 the number of routines as they are relatively cheap.
 They *do*, however, care about how quickly we will change the number of active RPCs.
 The floor on the number of routines effectively determines how quickly we are willing to consume available slots and thus make actual RPC calls.
 IE: If the floor on the number of routines is 10, and 10 slots open up at the same time, we will immediately make 10 RPC calls.

+In Go the name for these options is already misleading: `MaxConcurrentWorkflowTaskPollers` is not accurate, it's really `NumWorkflowTaskPollers` (or routines), what it probably should be is `MaxConcurrentWorkflowTaskPolls`, since the number of open RPC calls is actually what's fluctuating.

 ### Slot tuning & Cache Size

 Workers have a configurable number of slots for task types.
 In Core: `max_outstanding_workflow_tasks`, `max_outstanding_activities`, and `max_outstanding_local_activities`.
 These are set by the user and can't change at runtime.
-Autotuning of these values would seek to allow them to change at runtime according to available resources on the worker.
-It is not feasible to choose *optimal* values for these at runtime, because we cannot know a-priori about how much resources any given workflow or activity task will consume - only the user can (maybe) know this.
-However, we can provide a reasonable default autotuning implementation while also allowing users to provide their own.
+Autotuning of these values seeks to allow them to change at runtime according to available resources on the worker.
+It is not feasible for us to choose *optimal* values for these at runtime, because we cannot know a-priori about how much resources any given workflow or activity task will consume - only the user can (maybe) know this.
+However, we can provide reasonable default autotuning implementations while also allowing users to provide their own.

 Additionally, there is a maximum cache size for cached workflows.
 In Core: `max_cached_workflows`.
 This is also set by users at the moment, and autotuning it is subject to the same lack of knowledge we have as with slot tuning.